 How online lending is changing the industry

-The ensuing regulation of the industry at the provincial level, technological innovation, and an emphasis on service has led to the reinvention of online lending.
+The ensuing regulation of the industry at the provincial level, technological innovation, and an emphasis on service has led to the reinvention of quick fast payday loans online.
 Today, the industry has made lending more convenient, flexible, faster, and more reputable than ever before.
 Ultimately, online lending leverages technology to service more borrowers and allow them to take out loans without ever having to visit a store.
 It’s convenient and prioritizes the evolving demands of the customer.

 According to a national survey made by the Financial Consumer Agency of Canada, fifteen per cent of payday loan borrowers said they did not have time to get a loan from a bank or credit union.
 Ninety per cent of borrowers said online lending was the fastest or most convenient option for their lifestyle.

 In many ways, the rise of online lending — and the resulting decline in traditional stores — draws similarities to the rise of e-commerce.
 As the market share has grown for online retailers, traditional vendors have seen their business decline.
 Customers can get better prices, greater convenience, and better service when they shop online.
 The same holds true for online lending.

 The benefits of online short-term loans

 There are numerous benefits for consumers using online lenders compared to conventional loan stores:

 • Funds received in two minutes by e-transfer;

 • Paper-free: no faxing or mailing of documentation;